 - Submit completed admission application. - Submit official transcripts from each undergraduate institution attended.
 Omission of college or universities attended may result in immediate dismissal from Jackson State.
-If students are currently enrolled, an official transcript showing the semester's completed work must be received before student can be admitted. - Submit official high school transcript or official GED scores unless a degree has been earned.
+If students are currently enrolled, an official transcript showing the semester's completed work must be received before student can be admitted. - Submit official high school transcript or official GED scores unless a college degree has already been earned.